 This week, in the UK at least, abortion has been rather prominent in the public consciousness.
 To kick the week off, Polish women gathered together for Black Monday.
 They stayed away from work, school, or domestic chores to march against a proposal to further restrictions on abortion, a procedure that is already tightly restricted in their country.
 At the same time, Irish women are continuing the fight to repeal the Eighth Amendment to the Irish constitution, which equates the right to life of an zygote, embryo, or foetus to the life of the woman carrying it.
 And then last night, Channel 4 screened “Undercover: Britain’s Abortion Extremists”.
 Me and my partner watched it together.
 Or rather, I watched it with great interest while he worked on his laptop, glancing up occasionally.

 While he and I have a lot in common, we are also very different people.
 In the mornings we try to get up in time to have coffee together, always drinking from the same mugs.
 He uses his “Pantone” mug and I use my “Scrabble” one.
-I tend to think that our mugs reflect the major difference between how we process the world: he’s a visual thinker who skim-reads and goes straight for the big picture.
-On the other hand, I search for details and painstakingly read and re-read things.
-He watches the news every night to find out where we are, and I read books about history and human evolution to find out where we came from.
+I like to think that our respective mugs reflect the major differences between how we process the world: he’s a visual thinker who skim-reads and goes straight for the big picture.
+On the other hand, I’m the kind of person who searches for details and painstakingly reads and re-reads things.
+He watches the news every night to find out where we are, and I read books about history and human evolution to find out where we have been.
 The differences between us, of course, extend into other areas of life, too.
 He holds some ideas and opinions that I cannot share, and I believe strongly in causes he doesn’t care too much about.

 So when he piped up mid-abortion-documentary with: “Want to know what I think about this?
 What I really, honestly think?”, I got nervous.
 I didn’t want him to say anything that might upset or anger me or help to cause a rift between us, and since reproductive rights is something I care deeply about, that was a real possibility.
 Of course I had a vague idea of where he stood on this issue, since a difference of opinion could potentially have real-world consequences for our relationship someday, but to be honest we had never discussed it in much depth.
 I couldn’t just say “No, thanks, I don’t want to know”, though.
 I had to bite the bullet and say “Go on, tell me”.
 Read More